benjaminbolbrinker/pyiets/docs/source/documentation.rst

    pyiets-gaussian-broadening iets.dat iets-filtered.dat iets-filtered.png <sampling> <fwhm>

 to create IETS-data with a sampling of <sampling>.
-The signal is filtered with a Gaussian with a FWHM of <fwhm>.
+The signal is filtered with a Gaussian with a FWHM of <fwhm> in units of 1/cm.

 :code:`pyiets-clean`